10-3-pursuit/lab-user-experience-and-design/case-study.md

    Help users recognize, diagnose, and recover from errors: eBay offers assistance via a button that says "Help & Contact" on the upper left corner.
 It shows that they prioritize being able to help users.
 With the additional help of a chat with an AI or virtual assistants.

    Help and documentation: Even though they offer help through a button, it is not sufficient enough especially if they want to attract a wide variety of consumers.

+3. Good UX findings:
+   eBay makes shopping easy with lots of details about the products that they offer.
+They also have a search bar that helps simplify searching for items to buy.
+Their checkout process is also pretty standard where they show what you have in your cart, the subtotal and the total of the entire cart